gar-virt/gar-virt/README.md

 ## How It Works

 * gar-virt starts by retrieving the runner registration token via the Gitea's REST API.
+* One or more pools will be created for pre-warming and scaling machines.
-* It then registers itself as an ephemeral runner via Gitea's gRPC service where it'll be assigned tasks.
+* It registers itself as one or more global ephemeral runners via Gitea's gRPC service where it'll be assigned tasks.
-* Once a task is assigned, it's delegated to the Gitea Runner executable that'll execute the workflow in a pre-warmed virtual machine via a local or remote libvirt connection.
+* Once a task is assigned, the ephemeral runner registration details and assigned task are delegated to the Gitea Runner executable that'll execute the workflow in a pre-warmed virtual machine.
 * For Linux environments, the Gitea Runner will typically run workflows in a Docker container inside the virtual machine.
-* When the workflow execution completes, the virtual machine is destroyed and a fresh one will spawn for the next round.
+* When the workflow execution completes, the virtual machine is destroyed.

+## Scaling

+Upscaling of machines is currently quite basic.
+Runners only register and listen for tasks when a machine is ready to take a task.
+Without any prediction or other clever calculations, and without having the ability to inspect the task queue depth, it may lag behind a long queue for a bit until fully ramped-up.

+Gitea's admin API has an endpoint for querying the list of workflow runs, but without a way to filter by labels (as of Gitea 1.26), gar-virt can't know whether any of its runners are capable of taking those queued tasks.

+As for downscaling, it occurs naturally as every machine is ephemeral and reaches its end of life as soon as it completes its task.

 ### Libvirt